Should you remove the pool before listing in Granite Bay?

 - Document engineered fill, compaction testing, oak preservation, and final grade for buyer disclosure

-Partial fill-in vs full removal for Granite Bay resale
+Should you do partial fill-in or full removal for Granite Bay resale?

 | Decision | Best Fit | Granite Bay Resale Consideration |